Combinatorial theorems in sparse random sets: A conditional proof of the main theorems

-Our main abstract result regarding the transfer of structural theorems, proved conditional on the main assumption above, is the following.
+Our main abstract result regarding the transfer of structural theorems is the following.
 It says that not only do the functions $f$ and $g$ reflect one another in the sense that they have similar subset counts, but they may be chosen to have similar densities inside all the sets $V$ from a collection $\mathcal{V}$.
 The proof, which we omit, is essentially the same as that of Theorem \ref{main:density}: the only difference is that the norm is now defined in terms of $\Phi_{\mu,1}(\mathcal{V})$, which gives us the extra information that $|\sp{f,\chi_V}-\sp{g,\chi_V}|\leq\|f-g\|$ for every $V\in\mathcal{V}$ and hence the extra conclusion at the end.